Staying on Budget

 1. Set oven to 425°F

-• Wash the brussel sprouts then add to a sheet pan.
+3. Wash the brussel sprouts then add to a different sheet pan.

-4. Roast potatoes and sprouts for 10 minutes then stir.
-Roast for additional 10 minutes until potatoes are fork tender.
+5. Roast potatoes and sprouts in the same oven for 15 minutes then stir.
+Roast for additional 15 minutes until potatoes are fork tender.

 **Be sure to set aside 4 servings of pulled pork, potatoes & sprouts for Tuesday night’s dinner